 BILL AUTHOR SUMMARY LATEST ACTION OCSD POSITION LEGISLATIVE PLAN OTHER POSITIONS AB 1672 Bloom [D] Solid waste: flushable products The California Integrated Waste Management Act of 1989, administered by the Department of Resources Recycling and Recovery, generally regulates the disposal, management, and recycling of solid waste.
 This bill would, among other things, on or after January 1, 2021, prohibit a covered entity, as defined, from labeling a covered product as safe to flush, safe for sewer systems, or safe for septic systems, unless the product is a flushable wipe that meets certain performance standards.
 The bill would require nonflushable products to be labeled clearly and conspicuously to communicate that they should not be flushed, as specified.
 Support Legislative and Regulatory Policies: Source Control - Support legislation that regulates the disposal of flushable wipes.
 ACCOC - NYC LOCC - Watch CASA - Sponsor ACWA - Support CSDA - Support ACA 1 Aguiar-Curry [D] Local government financing: affordable housing and public infrastructure: voter approval.
 The California Constitution prohibits the ad valorem tax rate on real property from exceeding 1% of the full cash value of the property, subject to certain exceptions.
 This measure would create an additional exception to the 1% limit that would authorize a city, county, city and county, or special district to levy an ad valorem tax to service bonded indebtedness incurred to fund the construction, reconstruction, rehabilitation, or replacement of public infrastructure, affordable housing, or permanent supportive housing, or the acquisition or lease of real property for those purposes, if the proposition proposing that tax is approved by 55% of the voters of the city, county, or city and county, as applicable, and the proposition includes specified accountability requirements.
-Currently on the Assembly Floor Watch Guiding Principles: Seek funds for OCSD projects through grants, appropriations, or other means; ACCOC - NYC LOCC - Support CASA - Support ACWA - NYC CSDA - Support SB 1 Atkins [D] Currently on the Governor's Desk Watch Policies: Public Health: ACCOC - NYC LOCC - Watch CASA - NYC ACWA - Oppose CSDA - NYC
+Watch Guiding Principles : Seek funds for OCSD projects through grants, appropriations, or other means; ACCOC - NYC LOCC - Support CASA - Support ACWA - NYC CSDA - Support SB 1 Atkins [D] California Environmental, Public Health, and Workers Defense Act of 2019.
+This bill seeks to freeze federal Clean Air Act, Clean Water Act, Safe Drinking Water Act, Endangered Species Act, Fair Labor Standards Act, Occupational Safety and Health Act and Coal Mine Health and Safety Act requirements to those in place as of January 19, 2017.
+SB 1 refers to federal requirements existing as of this date, as "baseline federal standards."
+SB 1 is intended to "ensure continued protections for the environment, natural resources, and public health and safety" in California, even if the noted federal laws are "undermined, amended or repealed" by making the baseline environmental standards the new floor for environmental and worker protections in California Watch Legislative and Regulatory Policies: Public Health: Protection of public health is OCSD's core mission.
+OCSD will work cooperatively with county and state health officers to assure local health protection.
+ACCOC - NYC LOCC - Watch CASA - NYC ACWA - Oppose CSDA - NYC